jern2004/jern2004/README.md

 ## Hi, I'm J‑Ern 👋

 🎓 I'm a third-year Cybersecurity student at the University of Western Australia, minoring in Data Science.
-💻 I’m passionate about secure software development, ethical hacking, and system-level programming.
+💻 I’m passionate about secure software development, and anything related to cybersecurity.
 🔒 I enjoy building tools that make security intuitive, scalable, and impactful.
 📚 Currently expanding my skills in C, Python, JavaScript, and Linux security.
 🧠 I’m always seeking new challenges that push my limits and help me grow.